FAQ

 1. What is an Emotional Support Animal (ESA)?

 Emotional support animal is a pet that brings its owner a desirable mental and psychological support.
-However, unlike a common pet, ESA has a legal status that allows it to accompany its owner almost everywhere absolutely for free.
+However, unlike a common pet, ESAs have legal protections under the Fair Housing Act for housing, but do not have general public access rights.

 Quick pace of life, daily stress, intensive work schedule lead to the situation when people feel lonely, unhappy and unable to find the inner balance.
 In this case, an ESA might become the part of the assigned treatment.
 The loving pet can provide its owner with comfort and friendship he or she needs so much.